Altav1sta/TimetableGenerator/README.md

 Program for creating university timetables. <br/>
 It was made in <b>C#</b> using <b>Windows Forms</b>.
 Temporary in russian.

-You can choose weights depending on what you wish to be more significient.
+You can choose weights depending on what you wish to be more significient.<br/>
 Now there are:
 - Appearance of "window" in schedule of students' group
 - Appearance of window in professor's schedule